O2eg/db_converter/README.md

 # Terminology

-**Packet** - is a package of changes (a directory with sql files) that apply to the specified database.
-Packet contains `meta_data.json` (an optional file with meta information describing the package) and several sql files in `XX_step.sql` format.
+**Packet** - is a package of changes (a directory with SQL files) that apply to the specified database.
+Packet contains `meta_data.json` (an optional file with meta-information describing the package) and several SQL files in `XX_step.sql` format.

-**Step** - is a sql file, the contents of which are executed in one transaction, and containing the following types of commands:
+**Step** - is a SQL file, the contents of which are executed in one transaction, and containing the following types of commands:

 * DDL (Data Definition Language) - CREATE, DROP, ALTER, TRUNCATE, COMMENT, RENAME
 * DML (Data Manipulation Language) - SELECT, INSERT, UPDATE, DELETE
 * DCL (Data Control Language) - GRAND, REVOKE

 **Action** - is a transaction formed on the basis of `step`.
-If `step` does not have a `generator`, then it creates one `action`.
-If `step` has a `generator`, then several transactions will be generated.
+If the `step` does not have a `generator`, then it creates one `action`.
+If the `step` has a `generator`, then several transactions will be generated.

-**Generator** - is a sql file associated with some `step` by index number.
-If there is a `generator`, `step` contains placeholders for substituting the values returned by `generator` (for more details see the "Generators and Placeholders" section).
+**Generator** - is a SQL file associated with some `step` by index number.
+If there is a `generator`, the `step` contains placeholders for substituting the values returned by the `generator` (for more details see the "Generators and Placeholders" section).

-**Conversion** (migration, deployment) - is a transformation of the database structure according to specified package of changes.
+**Conversion** (migration, deployment) - is a transformation of the database structure according to the specified package of changes.

 <p align="center">
   <img src="doc/dbc_common_flow.png">
 </p>

-When executing `Packet`, sql files are applied to the specified database sequentially in accordance with index.
+When executing `Packet`, SQL files are applied to the specified database sequentially by the index.

 # Usage modes